FlashSystems/LogView/README.md

 | mark_status_caption    | Marks                           | Prefix for the number of lines containing a match of the mark_filter regular expression.
 This can be used for I18N. |

 All configuration parameters can be set via the Preferences menu.
 Just open Preferences > Package Settings > Log View > Settings - User.
 To have a look at the default settings use the "Settings - Default" menu option.

-# Editing the logfile
-You have to switch to the "Plain Text" syntax in order to edit the opened logfile.
-As soon as you're done editing the file you can switch back to the "Logfile" syntax.